- Food and Cooking»

 Agua de Jamaica or Iced Hibiscus Tea

-Pronounced hah-Mike-huh, iced hibiscus tea or agua de Jamaica is a popular Mexican beverage.
+Pronounced hah-Mike-huh, iced hibiscus tea is a popular Mexican beverage.
 The ingenuity of the cook south of the American border has always caught my imagination.
 Flavored waters are a Mexican staple.

-Frescas displayed in tall barrel shaped glass jars and served with long handled ladles is a quick thirst quencher.
+Frescas displayed in tall barrel shaped glass jars and served with long handled ladles is a quick thirst quencher and an excellent use of over ripen fruit.

 Many different fruits make the inexpensive and healthy fresca drinks.
-Agua de jamaica uses hibiscus sabdariffa, misnamed hibiscus flowers by the market place.
+Jamaica uses hibiscus sabdariffa, misnamed hibiscus flowers by the market place.
 The petal-like dried "flowers" are the calyces, the growth after the flower dies.

 We all have learned about the benefits of the dark fruits and vegetables.
 No exception with hibiscus.
 High in Vitamin C, antioxidants, and is a mild diuretic.
 There have been studies that it lowers systolic blood pressure.
 Move over bottled grape juice.
 This is cheaper and made in your kitchen.
-I will show you the easy way to make agua de Jamaica with a simple recipe.
+Here is an easy way to make the drink using the infusion method.

 A few interesting facts about hibiscus tea.
 The part of the plant used for the drink is the calyx, the cover around the fruit of the hibiscus sabdariffa.